If you buy something from a this link, myelectricsparks Media may earn a commission. See our Read More.

 Configuring Thonny for Raspberry Pi Programming

-- The Shell: It is an interactive REPL (Read-Evaluate-Print-Loop) block it works when an individual command is given to the interpreters and then they will execute them.
+- The Shell: It is an interactive REPL (Read-Evaluate-Print-Loop) block.
+It works when an individual command is given to the interpreters, and then they will execute them.

 Thonny IDE is a desk designed to interpret Python 3.x.x. automatically.

-As the MicroPython supports REPL, now when the command is written in the shell, the Raspberry Pi Pico will complete the command. (source)
+As the MicroPython supports REPL, now when the command is written in the Shell, the Raspberry Pi Pico will complete the order (source).
+The example is given below.

 Programming Raspberry Pi Pico with MicroPython

 In the Shell, any command can be written with these“>>>” symbols.
-For example, writing “HELLO WORLD”.
+For example, writing “HELLO WORLD.”

 If the layout of the Raspberry Pi Pico, an LED is attached to GPIO 25.
 Then this LED can be turned ON and OFF from the shell.